-66 West Apartments will be 39 apartments of supportive housing for southwest suburban youth and young adults who have experienced homelessness.
-Simpson Housing Services will be the on-site service provider.
-It is expected to open in summer 2017.
+66 West is 39 homes for southwest suburban young adults who have experienced homelessness.
+Simpson Housing Services is the on-site service provider.
+Residents began moving in May 2017.
 Here's how you can help right now.

-Deep appreciation to funders who have brought us to construction, which has started as of July 12, 2016.
+Deep appreciation to funders who have brought us to construction.

 - City of Edina